 - The right to have the facility safeguard clinical record information against loss, destruction, or unauthorized use

 Any nursing home facility that violates any of these rights may be liable for any losses the affected resident experiences.
-New York’s Public Health Law permits claims to be brought by the resident against the offending nursing home for compensatory damages, punitive damages and attorney fees.
-A capable Rochester lawyer can discuss in detail during a private consultation whether suspected nursing home neglect justifies a civil claim.
+New York’s Public Health Law permits claims to be brought by the resident against the offending nursing home for compensatory damages, punitive damages, and attorney fees.
+A capable Rochester nursing home abuse lawyer can discuss in detail during a private consultation whether suspected nursing home neglect justifies a civil claim.